 Of the various lawsuits initiated and underway, in March 2016, the German Courts have ruled that certain of Neo Chemicals & Oxides (Europe) Ltd's ("Neo C&O (Europe)") products infringed three expired patents of Rhodia Chimie ("Rhodia"): European patent #0735984 B1 ("984"), European patent #0863846 B1("846"), and European patent #0605274 ("274").
+Neo C&O (Europe) filed an appeal in each of the three infringement actions and the appeals are still pending with respect to 846 and 274.
+Neo C&O (Europe) withdrew its appeal of the 984 infringement judgment after Rhodia withdrew part of its infringement claim in this case.
 Neo C&O (Europe) was ordered to provide information related to the calculation of damages, but as yet there has been no determination of damages in any of the German infringement lawsuits.
-Neo C&O (Europe) filed an appeal in each of the three infringement actions and those appeals are still pending.

 Neo C&O (Europe) challenged the validity of patents 984, 846 and 274 before the German Federal Patent Court, which upheld patents 984 and 846, but invalidated patent 274.
 Both Neo C&O (Europe) and Rhodia appealed the rulings of the German Federal Patent Court to the German Supreme Court.
-The German Supreme Court has upheld the validity of patents 984 and 274 but narrowed the scope of both patents.
-The appeal from the German Federal Patent Court's ruling upholding patent 846 is still pending.
+The German Supreme Court has upheld the validity of patents 984, 846 and 274 but narrowed the scope of all three patents.